mwalton/mwalton-me/content/index.md

 > *Every story I create, creates me.
 I write to create myself.* — Octavia E. Butler

 I wander around a lot but I'm mostly based in the Pacific Northwest where I have found boundless inspiration from the diversity of life I'm grateful to be immersed in there.
-Here are some paths you might follow to get to know more about me, my work & my interests:
+Here are some paths you might follow to get to know more about me, my work & interests:

-- [[posts/index|🌱 greenhouse]] : recent doings, musings and evolving ideas
+- 🌱 greenhouse : recent [[posts/index|doings]], [[thoughts/index|musings]] and evolving ideas
 - [[cv/current_doings|🌲 woodlands]] : longstanding positions and projects
 - [[books/_booklist|🍃 tea garden]] : curated reading list. grab some 🍵 and enjoy!